gamingflexer/arxiv-plagiarism-checker-llm/docs.md

+- 2024_main_document_lvl
+- 2024_main_paragraph_lvl

+- 2023_main_document_lvl
+- 2023_main_paragraph_lvl

+- Embeddings convert pdfs
+  - Para
+  - Docs
+- HNSW - Kmeans fast searcddh
+- K means graphs based on the topics
+- Check for similarity between our own db
+  - Para
+  - Docs
+- Get The most important Ones
+- Get the Unquine sentances like title & other content ?? - LLM think karun karel
+- Search Google using the unquine searches --> get the top 3 and do the same check again --> result

 ### 1. Data Input:

 - **Input Data:** Collect a diverse dataset of academic papers, articles, or textual content from various sources.